deeplearning4j/deeplearning4j/eigenvector.md

 So each principal component cutting through the scatterplot represents a decrease in the system's entropy, in its unpredictability.
 It so happens that explaining the shape of the data one principal component at a time, beginning with the component that accounts for the most variance, is similar to walking data through a decision tree.

 The first component of PCA, like the first split in a decision tree, should be along the dimension that reduces unpredictability the most.

-Old-school machine-learning aficionados occasionally use PCA to preprocess data for their neural networks.
-By centering,  rotating and scaling data, PCA reduces its dimensionality and can improve the neural network's convergence speed and the overall quality of results.

 ## Other Resources